Vulnerability Policies

 The default user configured to run the entrypoint or CMD.

-Defaulting to root is discouraged, as it can confer unnecessary privileges and allow an attacker easier privilege escalation or lateral movements if successfully exploited.
+Defaulting to root discouraged, as it can grant unnecessary privileges and make it easier for an attacker to escalate privileges or move laterally if successfully exploited.

-Apart from avoiding root, this rule also allows specifying a particular user (i.e. jenkins) that must be set , or otherwise fail.
+Apart from avoiding root, this rule also allows specifying a particular user, for example jenkins, that must be set.
+Missing to set a user will result in rule failure.

 The use of the ADD instruction is discouraged, as COPY is more predictable and less error prone.